 My life behind the wheel, by police pursuit driver

+Moped crime: My life behind the wheel, by police pursuit driver

 When the call came over the radio it was about 02:00.
 Dark but dry, there was little traffic on the roads.